 What do you think of when you imagine working in the drainage industry?

-If you haven’t experienced it before, we can imagine that you’re perhaps not picturing the most glamorous scene.
-However, there is much more to a career in the drainage industry than meets the eye.
+If you haven’t experienced it before, you’re probably not picturing the most glamorous scene.
+However, there is much more to a career in this sector than meets the eye.
+Modern drainage work is about advanced technology, innovative solutions and safe, well-organised projects that keep the UK’s drainage infrastructure performing at its best.

-When there is contact with sewage and fats, oils and grease (FOG), such as when blockages need to be cleared, state-of-the-art personal protective equipment (PPE) is provided.
+When there is contact with what we call FOG: fats, oils and grease, such as when blockages need to be cleared, state-of-the-art personal protective equipment is deployed.
+Health and workplace safety are always a top priority here.

-Shaun Ciccone, wastewater engineer for Lanes, says: “When I ran pubs, we would have to clean up very dirty toilets, or clear up after someone had been sick.
+Shaun Ciccone, wastewater engineer for Lanes, says: “When I ran pubs, we would have to clean up very dirty toilets, or clean up after someone had been sick.
 Most people have experienced a certain amount of bad smells and sights.
-Anyone who has looked after a baby knows that!
+Anyone who has looked after a baby knows that.

 “There are moments when you are faced with some challenging jobs, but they’re not as frequent as people think, and we’re given all the equipment, clothing and training - including safety procedures - to manage them properly.